Measuring Epistemic Humility in Multimodal Large Language Models: Introduction

+We conduct experiments on HumbleBench using a variety of state-of-the-art MLLMs, including general-purpose models, specialized reasoning models, and the proprietary Gemini-2.5-Pro model.
+The results show that HumbleBench is a challenging benchmark: the strongest open-source model reaches 73.52\% accuracy, while Gemini-2.5-Pro reaches 75.82\%, both still far from saturation.
+We also observe that model size cannot be isolated from other factors in these comparisons, since the evaluated models differ in architecture, training data, visual encoders, and post-training strategy.
+Beyond standard accuracy, we further evaluate NOTA hit rate, false-NOTA rate, and a balanced NOTA-detection humility score under option shuffling, cautious prompting, noise-image, forced-grounding, and NOTA-only stress settings.
+These experiments show that accuracy alone can hide severe failures in false-option rejection.

 In summary, our contributions are threefold.
-First, we introduce HumbleBench, a large-scale hallucination benchmark that explicitly evaluates false-option rejection---and thus epistemic humility---in MLLMs via multiple-choice questions containing a “None of the above” option, complementing recognition-focused evaluations.
-Second, we develop a rigorous data construction pipeline that leverages panoptic scene graphs to ensure verifiable ground truth, uses GPT-4-Turbo to generate natural language questions and distractors, and applies manual validation to produce 22,831 high-quality questions spanning objects, attributes, and relations---the largest hallucination benchmark to date.
-Third, we provide a comprehensive empirical study across state-of-the-art general-purpose and reasoning MLLMs and share valuable results and insights that could facilitate future research.
+First, we introduce HumbleBench, a large-scale hallucination benchmark that explicitly evaluates false-option rejection, i.e., a specific humility-related behavioral facet, in MLLMs via multiple-choice questions containing a ``None of the above'' option, complementing recognition-focused evaluations.
+Second, we develop a rigorous data construction pipeline that leverages panoptic scene graphs to ensure verifiable ground truth, uses GPT-4-Turbo to generate natural language questions and distractors, and applies manual validation to produce 22,831 high-quality questions spanning objects, attributes, and relations.
+Third, we provide an empirical study across state-of-the-art general-purpose, reasoning, and proprietary MLLMs, highlighting systematic failures that are not captured by recognition accuracy alone.
 Code and dataset are released at \href{https://github.com/maifoundations/HumbleBench}{https://github.com/maifoundations/HumbleBench}.